Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 An example tool (`DateTimeTool`) is included.
 To add more tools, create a Spring `@Component` in the tool directory, with methods annotated with LangChain4j's `@Tool`, then reference the class name in a skill's `toolNames`.

+A built-in `delegateToSkill` meta-tool is automatically available to all skills (it does not need to be added to `toolNames`).
+It enables skill-to-skill handoff at runtime — see [Skill-to-Skill Delegation](#skill-to-skill-delegation).

 ## API

 Swagger UI: http://localhost:9090/swagger-ui.html